dineshbhagat/Random-Tech/flatbuffer.md

 Comment1 : This is my first comment to article on flatbuffer Comment2 : This is my second comment to article on flatbuffer Comment2Id : 2

+articleText : This is my first article text from binary file created using json articleId : 5
+Total comments for article : 2
+Comment1Id : 1
+Comment1 : This is first comment to article from binary file created using json Comment2 : This is second comment to article from binary file created using json Comment2Id : 2
  */
 ```